ryg-delta/SEED_Lab_SP24/Demos/Arduino_Code/utils/README.md

 ## Files
 For more documentation about each file.
 See the file header block.
+- Robot.hpp
+  - Type: Class
+  - Use: Controls all of the robot's interfaces through simple commands.

 - robotConstants.h
   - Type: header
   - Use: Define physical constants used for the robot.